JiriD85/thingsboard.github.io-pke/fleet-tracking.md

                 <img src="/images/device-icon.svg" alt="Device icon">
                 <div>
                     <a class="title" href="/docs/mobile/">Mobile application</a>
-                    <p>Build your own IoT mobile application with minimum coding efforts using ThingsBoard Mobile Application, an open-source project based on Flutter.
-Leverage a built-in set of mobile actions to take a photo, scan QR code, update location, and more directly within the dashboard.</p>
+                    <p>The PKE IoT Expert Mobile Application comes with an built-in set of mobile actions to take a photo, scan QR code, update location, and interact directly with our dashboards..</p>
                 </div>
             </div>
         </div>